 “Cost-containment strategies have far-reaching effects that impact the entire health system,” said Michael Darden, PhD, Associate Professor of Health Policy and Management at the Milken Institute School of Public Health at George Washington University.
 “While these consequences cannot always be known or avoided, it is impractical to assume that there would not be some effort to recoup this lost revenue.”

-The researchers note that cost-shifting as a result of public payment reductions was driven by non-profit hospitals, with no significant change in for-profit hospitals.
-Additionally, the researchers determined that cost-shifting is mostly likely to occur when insurers have a particularly small market share and hospitals can leverage their own market power, but also when insurers have a large market share and can pass price increases on to policyholders in the form of higher premiums.
+The researchers note that cost-shifting as a result of public payment reductions was largest among hospitals with larger shares of private insurance patients.

-“Indirectly, our findings support the idea that increases in payments from private insurers stem from an underlying increase in the actual prices of services,” said Ian McCarthy, PhD, Assistant Professor of Economics at Emory University.
+“ We find no evidence that hospitals change their services or treatment patterns following a decrease in public payments, which supports the idea that increases in payments from private insurers stem from an underlying increase in the actual prices of services,” said Ian McCarthy, PhD, Assistant Professor of Economics at Emory University.

 ###